mikeplem/homeassistant/README.md

 - [Duo Flood Light WiFi](https://reolink.com/product/reolink-duo-floodlight-wifi/)
 - [Video Doorbell WiFi](https://reolink.com/product/reolink-video-doorbell-wifi/)

+### Reolink Home Assistant Integration

+I wanted to trigger an automation when the doorbell button was pressed.
+That requires the Reolink integration BUT the default video setting in the intergration interferes with the Frigate vide feed.
+I changed the Home Assistant integration to use flv rather than rtsp.

+I ought to try using rtmp but I have not done that yet.

 ### Camera Configs

 I am using RTSP for the camera configuration which is configured through the web interface to the camera.